 • ringing in the ears.

-Hypertensive syndrome
+Hypertension syndrome

-What is the danger of osteochondrosis of the neck?
+Why is osteochondrosis of the neck dangerous?

-1. Hernia of the cervical spine (intervertebral disc);
+1. Hernia of the cervical spine ( intervertebral disc);

 2. Radiculopathy of the cervical roots;

-4. Vertebral cervicalgia, cervicothoracalgia, cervicobrachialgia, cervicocranialgia;
+4. Vertebrogenic cervicalgia, cervicothoracalgia, cervicobrachialgia, cervicocranialgia;

 5. In advanced cases, large osteophytes of the cervical spine, paresis, problems with the vertebral arteries, etc. can form.